 The strategy chosen was to profile areas of the property that were indicated as weak magnetic anomalies on the HRMS flyby then using this information we discarded unlikely prospects, downsizing being the key objective.
 Profiles were flagged and stations measured using hip chain, compass, and GPS on sixteen of these areas.
 The length of the profile chosen depended on the terrain and the data available.
+Many planned profiles were abandoned when it became evident that the anomalies were attributable to man made cultural interference.

-Data collected for each profile was uploaded via Internet and processed at a later date (For data collection methods, processing methods and equipment used see Appendix 2 - Methods of Ground Magnetic Surveying Employed).
+Data collected for each profile was uploaded and processed at a later date (For data collection methods, processing methods and equipment used see Appendix 2 - Methods of Ground Magnetic Surveying Employed).